Crystal Palace confirm Hodgson to stay as manager

 Last updated on .From the section Crystal Palace

-Crystal Palace have confirmed that Roy Hodgson will be the club's manager for the 2023-24 season.
+Roy Hodgson said he was targeting a "top-half finish" with Crystal Palace after the club confirmed he will be their manager for the 2023-24 season.

 The 75-year-old returned to Palace in March when he replaced Patrick Vieira on a deal until the end of last season.